Textkernel

 (a) Recipient’s Identity.
 Recipient warrants: (i) that it has accurately identified itself through its Account and will maintain the accuracy of such identification; and (ii) that it is a corporation or other business entity authorized to do business pursuant to applicable law, or an individual 18 years or older.

 (c) Disclaimers.
-Except for the promises in Section 10(a), THE SERVICES IS PROVIDED “AS IS” AND AS AVAILABLE, AND PROVIDER MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.
+THE SERVICES ARE PROVIDED “AS IS” AND AS AVAILABLE, AND PROVIDER MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.

-Without limiting the generality of the foregoing, except for the promises in Section 10(a), PROVIDER HAS NO OBLIGATION TO INDEMNIFY OR DEFEND RECIPIENT AGAINST CLAIMS RELATED TO INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.
+Without limiting the generality of the foregoing, except for the indemnification obligations in Section 11(a), PROVIDER HAS NO OBLIGATION TO INDEMNIFY OR DEFEND RECIPIENT AGAINST CLAIMS RELATED TO INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS.
 PROVIDER DOES NOT WARRANT THAT THE SERVICES WILL PERFORM WITHOUT ERROR OR MATERIAL INTERRUPTION.
 RESUME/CV CONVERSION AND PARSING CANNOT BE PERFORMED 100% ACCURATELY AND NO WARRANTY OF ACCURACY IS PROVIDED BY PROVIDER.

-(d) Recipient makes a continuing warranty (i) that it shall not use the Services, or the results of the Services, in any manner, system, or business process which is unlawful or which violates the legal rights of any third party, (ii) that it has the full legal right, or consent of the data owner, to process all data sent to the Services, (iii) that it will indemnify, defend, and hold harmless Provider from any and all third-party claims or penalties of any and every kind arising from any breach or alleged breach of these warranties, (iv) that it will create or obtain software that is capable of correctly accessing the Services, and (v) that it understands and agrees that integration is Recipient’s sole responsibility.
+(d) Recipient makes a continuing warranty (i) that it shall not use the Services, or the results of the Services, in any manner, system, or business process which is unlawful or which violates the legal rights of any third party, (ii) that it has the full legal right, or consent of the data owner, to process all data sent to the Services, (iii) that it will indemnify, defend, and hold harmless Provider from any and all third-party claims or penalties of any and every kind arising from any breach or alleged breach of these warranties or any employment or application related decisions made by Recipient in connection with its use of the Services, (iv) that it will create or obtain software that is capable of correctly accessing the Services, (v) that it understands and agrees that any and all integrations are Recipient’s sole responsibility, and (vi) that it has the rights to collect, provide, process, use and store (as applicable) the Recipient Data in connection with the Services.

 (a) Generally.
 Provider shall handle all Recipient Data in compliance with the Privacy Policy.

-(b) Recipient agrees to indemnify, defend and hold Provider (including but not limited to Provider’s affiliates and licensors and each of its/their respective employees, officers, directors, and representatives) harmless from and against any and all third party claims, allegations, judgments, losses, liabilities, penalties or damages of any or every kind arising out of or relating to the Services, violation of these Terms and Conditions, Recipient’s act of gross negligence or misconduct, Recipient’s act or omission constituting violation of an applicable rule, law or regulation, Recipient’s violation of the AUP, Recipient’s or any End User’s use of the Services, or the results obtained from any use of the Services, in whole or in part, in any application, system, method, source code, manner or process which is alleged, claimed, or adjudged to violate any third party’s rights, including but not limited to privacy rights and intellectual property rights, breach of this Agreement or violation of applicable law by Recipient or any End User, Recipient Data or the combination of Recipient Data with other applications, content or processes, including any claim involving alleged infringement or misappropriation of third-party rights by Recipient Data or by the use, development, design, production, advertising or marketing of Recipient Data, or a dispute between Recipient and any End User.
-If Provider or its affiliates are obligated to respond to a third-party subpoena or other compulsory legal order or process described above, Recipient will also reimburse Provider for reasonable attorneys’ fees, as well as its employees’ and contractors’ time and materials spent responding to the third party subpoena or other compulsory legal order or process at its then-current hourly rates.
+(b) Recipient agrees to indemnify, defend and hold Provider (including but not limited to Provider’s affiliates and licensors and each of its/their respective employees, officers, directors, and representatives) harmless from and against any and all third-party claims, allegations, judgments, losses, liabilities, penalties or damages of any or every kind arising out of or relating to (i) Recipient’s act of gross negligence or misconduct; (ii) Recipient’s act or omission constituting violation of an applicable rule, law or regulation; (iii) Recipient’s violation of the AUP or Privacy Policy; (iv) Recipient’s or any End User’s use of the Services, or the results obtained from any use of the Services, in whole or in part, in any application, system, method, source code, manner or process which is alleged, claimed, or adjudged to violate any third party’s rights, including but not limited to privacy rights and intellectual property rights; (v) breach of this Agreement or violation of applicable law by Recipient or any End User; (vi) Recipient Data or the combination of Recipient Data with other applications, content or processes, including any claim involving alleged infringement or misappropriation of any third party’s rights by Recipient Data or by the use, development, design, production, advertising or marketing of Recipient Data; (vii) or a dispute between Recipient and any End User.
+If Provider or its affiliates are obligated to respond to a third-party subpoena or other compulsory legal order or process described above, Recipient will also reimburse Provider for reasonable attorneys’ fees, as well as its employees’ and contractors’ time and materials spent responding to the third-party subpoena or other compulsory legal order or process at its then-current hourly rates.

-(c) The indemnified party must promptly notify the indemnifying party of any claim or allegation relative to an indemnified matter, but the failure to promptly notify will only reduce the indemnifying party’s obligations to the proportionate extent that the failure prejudices its ability to defend the claim.
-The indemnifying party may: (i) use counsel of its own choosing (subject to the written consent of the indemnified party, which shall not be unreasonably withheld) to defend against any claim; and (ii) settle the claim as it deems appropriate, provided that it obtains the prior written consent of the indemnified party before entering into any settlement, which shall not be unreasonably withheld.
-The indemnifying party may also assume control of the defense and settlement of the claim at any time; the indemnified party may appoint its own non-controlling counsel, at its own expense.
+(c) The indemnified Party must promptly notify the indemnifying Party of any claim or allegation relative to an indemnified matter, but the failure to promptly notify will only reduce the indemnifying Party’s obligations to the proportionate extent that the failure prejudices its ability to defend the claim.
+The indemnifying Party may: (i) use counsel of its own choosing (subject to the written consent of the indemnified Party, which shall not be unreasonably withheld) to defend against any claim; and (ii) settle the claim as it deems appropriate, provided that it obtains the prior written consent of the indemnified Party before entering into any settlement if the settlement includes an admission of wrongdoing, fault or liability on the part of the indemnified Party.
+The indemnifying Party may also assume control of the defense and settlement of the claim at any time; the indemnified Party may appoint its own non-controlling counsel, at its own expense.

 (b) Termination for Cause.
 Provider may terminate this Agreement for material breach – including violations of the AUP – by written notice, effective upon sending such notice to the Recipient (at the email address last known to Provider).

-12.1) The Service complies in all respects with the European General Data Protection regulation.
-The terms and conditions of the Data Processing Agreement, and of the Standard Contractual Clauses, are included herein by reference.
-For additional information on the Service’s compliance with the GDPR, visit the “GDPR Compliance” topic on the Textkernel.com Privacy Statement web page.
+(a) The Service complies with the European General Data Protection regulation.
+The terms and conditions of the Data Processing Agreement, and of the Standard Contractual Clauses, are included herein by reference and are subject to the Provider’s disclaimers and limitation of liability in this Agreement.

-(a) If You are located within the United States, these Terms shall be governed by, construed, and interpreted in accordance with the laws of the State of New York, without regard to principles of conflict of laws.
-Any disputes arising out of or in connection with this Agreement shall be exclusively submitted to the competent state or federal court located in New York, New York.
+(a) If You are located within the United States, these Terms shall be governed by, construed, and interpreted in accordance with the laws of the Commonwealth of Massachusetts, without regard to principles of conflict of laws.
+Any disputes arising out of or in connection with this Agreement shall be exclusively submitted to the competent state or federal court located in Boston, Massachusetts.

-(b) If You are located outside of the United statesThis Agreement shall be governed by, interpreted, and construed in accordance with the laws of the Netherlands.
-Any disputes arising out of or in connection with this Agreement shall be exclusively submitted to the competent court in The Hague.
+(b) If You are located outside of the United States, this Agreement shall be governed by, interpreted, and construed in accordance with the laws of the Netherlands.
+Any disputes arising out of or in connection with this Agreement shall be exclusively submitted to the competent court in The Hague, the Netherlands.

 (a) Notices.
 Provider may send written notices via email pursuant to this Agreement to Recipient’s Authorized Representative(s), and such notices will be deemed received one hour after they are sent.
 Recipient may send notices pursuant to this Agreement by email to legal@bullhorn.com, and such notices will be deemed received one hour after they are sent.